Other than parents, teachers have the most significant and long-lasting impact on a child’s educational trajectory.

 - Create welcoming places where children can learn

-But without adequate training, pay, or benefits, early childhood providers and educators are often not able to meet the varied developmental and educational needs of the children in their care.
+But without adequate training, pay, or benefits, Early Learning teachers are often not able to meet the varied developmental and educational needs of the children in their care.

-Early educators should receive the training, compensation and resources they need to meet the educational and developmental needs of children in their care.
+Early Learning teachers should receive the training, compensation and resources they need to meet the educational and developmental needs of children in their care.

-What Early Edge California Is Doing to Increase Investment in Early Educators and Caregivers
+What Early Edge California Is Doing to Increase Investment in Early Learning Teachers

-At Early Edge California, we’re building a coalition to advance a unified policy agenda to increase support for early childhood providers and educators.
+At Early Edge California, we’re building a coalition to advance a unified policy agenda to increase support for Early Learning teachers.